Political campaign: Strategies

-A 2016 study found that visits by candidate visits to states have modest effects: "visits are most effective in influencing press coverage at the national level and within battleground states.
-Visits’ effects on voters themselves, however, are much more modest than consultants often claim, and visits appear to have no effects outside the market that hosts a visit."
+A 2016 study found that visits by a candidate to states have modest effects: "visits are most effective in influencing press coverage at the national level and within battleground states.
+Visits' effects on voters themselves, however, are much more modest than consultants often claim, and visits appear to have no effects outside the market that hosts a visit."
 The authors of the study argue that it would be more effective for campaigns to go to the pockets of the country where wealthy donors are (for fundraising) and hold rallies in the populous states both to attract national press and raise funds.
 A 2005 study found that campaign visits had no statistically significant effect, after controlling for other factors, on voter turnout in the 1992, 1996, and 2000 elections.
 On the other hand, a 2017 paper of the 1948 presidential election provides "strong evidence that candidate visits can influence electoral returns".
 Other research also provides evidence that campaign visits increase vote share.

 Campaigns may also rely on strategically placed field offices to acquire votes.
 The Obama 2008 campaign's extensive use of field offices has been credited as crucial to winning in the states of Indiana and North Carolina.
 Each field office that the Obama campaign opened in 2012 gave him approximately a 0.3% greater vote share.
 According to one study, the cost per vote by having a field office is $49.40.
+A 2024 study found "that campaign offices help candidates in small but meaningful ways, delivering modest but quantifiable increases in candidate vote share in the areas where they open...
+Field offices can increase candidate vote share, but their value differs across parties: Democrats benefit more in battleground states and populous areas, while Republicans' largely rural base of support in recent years provides challenges for maximizing the benefits of in-person organizing."

 According to a 2020 study, campaign spending on messaging to voters affects voter support for candidates.
 Another 2020 study found that political advertising had small effects regardless of context, message, sender, and receiver.
 A 2022 study found that voters are persuadable to switch support for candidates when they are exposed to new information.

 Political science research generally finds negative advertisement (which has increased over time) to be ineffective both at reducing the support and turnout for the opponent.
 A 2021 study in the American Political Science Review found that television campaign ads do affect election outcomes, in particular in down-ballot races.
 According to political scientists Stephen Ansolabehere and Shanto Iyengar, negative ads do succeed at driving down overall turnout though.
 A 2019 study of online political advertising conducted by a party in the 2016 Berlin state election campaign found that the online-ad campaign "increased the party's vote share by 0.7 percentage points" and that factual ads were more effective than emotional ads.